United Nuclear Corporation: Facilities

+Pawling, New York facility

+United Nuclear Corporation had a facility, located off the Appalachian Trail in Pawling (town), New York, inherited from Nuclear Development Associates, that had a laboratory that experimented with bomb-grade uranium and plutonium.
+The facility was the site of a glovebox chemical explosion in 1972, that spread plutonium across the lake.

 Ambrosia Lake Uranium Mill

 Ambrosia Lake was a uranium mine and mill built in 1957 and operated by the Phillips Petroleum Company until it was purchased by UNC in 1963.
 Shortly after, UNC ceased milling operations at the site, although they retained ownership of the property.

 Church Rock Uranium Mill

 The Church Rock uranium mine and mill, located in McKinley County, New Mexico, first began exploration in 1968 as the company looked to expand its operations to meet demand.
 The mill was operational from June 1977 to May 1982.
-At around 5:30am on 16 July 1979, a 20ft breach opened in the south cell of the facility's uranium mill tailings pond, releasing 1,000 tonnes of solid radioactive mill waste and 93 million US gallons acidic, radioactive tailings solution into Pipeline Arroyo, a tributary of the Puerco River.
+At around 5:30am on 16 July 1979, a 20 ft breach opened in the south cell of the facility's uranium mill tailings pond, releasing 1,000 tonnes of solid radioactive mill waste and 93 million US gallons acidic, radioactive tailings solution into Pipeline Arroyo, a tributary of the Puerco River.
 In 1983 the site was added to the Environmental Protection Agency's the National Priorities List, following investigations and minor cleanup efforts in the previous four years.
 In 1997, following their purchase by General Electric, the Nuclear Regulatory Commission fined UNC $100,000 for failing to set aside funds for the decommission of the site.
 In 2008, a five-year plan for the cleanup of contaminated uranium sites on the Navajo reservation, of which Church Rock is part, was authorized.